Skeli789/Complete-Fire-Red-Upgrade/README.md

 #### if you support things like these, come here - https://discord.com/invite/axNX3rhR9K
 #### This fork is made by Tha Code Mining hub to add many corresponding decomps , other fork and our own additions to CFRU , everything here can be used with credits to respective code makers.
 Removed excessive og CFRU readme.

+#### To expand the amount of items just change the number in the file "bytereplacement" to the amount you want +1.
+Ex: 800 items +1 in hex will be 0x321.
+Change word to new number of items for "21 03"

 #### The shiny's team (actually not a team but collaborators)
 (FORK, NOT ORIGINAL MAKERS OF CFRU OBVIOUSLY)
 Shiny hunter/Miner,